 - Gumball's risking himself to protect Penny from harm's way even if it means having to break her heart by telling her she's nothing to him... just to prevent her from being hit by a truck by getting her small enough for them to duck under it.
 Seeing Penny's small form in Gumball's paws after being called nothing to him is saddening to see, even more so that Gumball only did it just to protect her as you can see from his injuries.
 She eventually knew but that doesn't make it less saddening.
 As if her father calling her a monster wasn't enough...

 - As one could see in "The Burden" and "The Bros", Darwin experiences jealousy for the first time and his fears that Gumball's attention went into Penny instead of him.
 Ho Yay or not, being a goldfish who grew up legs and still naive to the world, Darwin might not know how to deal with such feelings of abandonment and jealousy.

 - In "The Man", Richard reveals about his father that the last time he saw him was that he went out for milk 42 years ago.
 Richard thought he would come back eventually and even all these years, but even his family and kids knows that's not the case.
 In the end, he finally knows the truth and he let his tears out while Jojo comforted him.
 He actually grew up without a father which explains why Granny Jojo was so overprotective of him, as seen in "The Authority."

-- And if their ages are to be put into consideration, it's heavily implied that Granny Jojo gave birth with Richard when she's very young.
-And she didn't know what to do and thus went into extremes into protecting Richard.
+- And if their ages are to be put into consideration, it's heavily implied that Granny Jojo gave birth to Richard when she's very young.
+And she didn't know what to do and thus went into extremes into protecting her son.